-IF not GREEN, what is the mitigation: As the new CAPPS functionality is not yet available which will allow monitoring of this and other KPIs, and given that sample audits have been undertaken for Urology, we have a level of assurance on this however we cannot yet fully sign this recommendation off as being GREEN. ii.
-Advanced Communication Skills Update as at 28 February 2024: A number of advanced communication skills course have been delivered from January - March 2024 aimed at core members of Cancer MDTs including Urology This is a two day course which staff need to attend once Certificate of attendances are logged in Cancer Services and summarised in the Annual Report for each cancer MDT Core MDT members that require training are prioritised If work not completed and RAG status GREEN, what is outstanding and is this an internal or external barrier: The Trust secured non recurrent funding for the courses that ran January-March 2024, however currently there is no recurrent resources available for these courses year on year.
-This has been escalated through the regional Cancer Programme Board however due to the ongoing financial position, there is not yet regional funding for these courses.
-IF not GREEN, what is the mitigation: Whist we await recurrent funding, the Trust will continue to seek non recurrent funding opportunities and may consider the use of Trust Charitable Funds for these courses. iii.
-Allocation of Key Worker at Diagnosis Update as at 28 February 2024: It has been agreed that the key worker is the Cancer Nurse Specialist and this is outlined in the Cancer MDT Principles document (January 2023) and each of the cancer tumour site Operational Policies (including Urology) The name of the Cancer Nurse Specialist / key worker is recorded on CAPPS either during or soon after the Cancer MDT meeting Sample Boxi Key Worker report held in June 2022.
+IF not GREE EN, what is the mitigation: other KPIs, ar CAPPS functionality is not yet available which will allow monitoring of this and nd given that sample audits have been undertaken for Urology, we have a rance on this however we cannot yet fully sign this recommendation off as l. ii.
+Advanced Commu nication Skills Update as a t 28 February 2024: Janu • This • Certi Annu umber of advanced communication skills course have been delivered from uary - March 2024 aimed at core members of Cancer MDTs including Urology is a two day course which staff need to attend once difficate of attendances are logged in Cancer Services and summarised in the ual Report for each cancer MDT are MDT members that require training are prioritised completed and RAG status GREEN, what is outstanding and is this or external barrier: however curre This has been cured non recurrent funding for the courses that ran January-March 2024, rently there is no recurrent resources available for these courses year on year.
+In escalated through the regional Cancer Programme Board however due to financial position, there is not yet regional funding for these courses.
+IF not GREE EN, what is the mitigation: ait recurrent funding, the Trust will continue to seek non recurrent funding and may consider the use of Trust Charitable Funds for these courses. iii.
+Allocation of Key /orker at Update as a t 28 February 2024: Sample Boxi Key Diagnosis outli canc • The as been agreed that the key worker is the Cancer Nurse Specialist and this is ined in the Cancer MDT Principles document (January 2023) and each of the cer tumour site Operational Policies (including Urology) name of the Cancer Nurse Specialist / key worker is recorded on CAPPS er during or soon after the Cancer MDT meeting Worker report held in June 2022.
 This forum is led by Nicola Shannon as Lead Nurse for Cancer Services.
 The Forum meets quarterly.
 IF not GREEN, what is the mitigation: Although progress has been made against this sub action, and whilst the new CAPPS functionality is outstanding, further work is needed through the CNS Forum to provide further assurance and the completion of an assurance report on the Cancer Nurse Specialist KPIs v.
 Staffing complement within CNS and Support Workers across all Tumour sites Update as at 28 February 2024: Regional Cancer Nurse Specialist Workforce Expansion plan completed in September 2023 This expansion plan highlighted areas where the Trust would require additional CNS support across tumour sites.
 This work was led regionally by Lorna Nevin / PHA As yet there has not been any update on recurrent funding to address the workforce requirements outlined through the September 2023 expansion plan Tumour sites most challenged in terms of CNS capacity in the expansion plan were - Colorectal, Gynae and Skin Whilst awaiting allocation of funding, the Trust has allocated 0.5 wte Band 7 non recurrently for Gynae and 1.0 wte Band 6 temporary for 3 years in partnership for Macmillan If work not completed and RAG status GREEN, what is outstanding and is this an internal or external barrier: Awaiting allocation of funding to address the requirements outlined in the regional CNS Expansion Plan (September 2023).
 IF not GREEN, what is the mitigation: Awaiting allocation of funding to address the requirements outlined in the regional CNS Expansion Plan (September 2023).
 In the interim, other opportunities for funding are sought by specialty teams however this is challenging due to the financial climate regionally.
 CNS Workforce Expansion Plan (September 2023)